William "Buddy" Slayton Obituary - Eden, NC | Greensboro News & Record

-Due to Covid-19 there will only be a graveside service at Dan View Cemetery for immediate family and invited close friends.
+Due to Covid-19, there will only be a graveside service at Danview Cemetery for immediate family and invited close friends.
 Pastor Dennis Clements of First Baptist Church will officiate the service.
 A special remembrance will be given by Rev. David Pruett.
-Military Honors by the Rockingham County Veterans Honor Guard and US Navy.
-The service will be live streamed on Fair Funeral Home's face book page.
-Mr. Slayton will lie-in-repose on Tuesday from 12 noon till 6 pm at the funeral home for anyone wanting to come by and sign the register book and pay their respects.
+Military honors by the Rockingham County Veterans Honor Guard and US Navy.
+The service will be live streamed on Fair Funeral Home's Facebook page.
+Mr. Slayton will lie in repose on Tuesday from 12 p.m. till 6 p.m. at the funeral home for anyone wanting to come by and sign the register book and pay their respects.
 Mask are required.

 Buddy was born on December 5, 1936 in the Draper section of Eden to the late Jesse and Eva McMillan Slayton.
 He graduated from Tri-City High School in 1956 and then entered the US Navy for three years.
 He retired from Karastan Rug Mill.